 - Penny stocks are typically issued by small companies and cost less than $5 per share.

-Who wouldn't want to have bought in at ground-floor prices of companies long before they became big and successful?
+And who wouldn't want to have bought in at ground-floor prices of companies before they became big and successful?
 That's the hope of many penny stock investors.
-If you've never heard of penny stocks or are considering investing in them, here are some of the key features.
+If you've never heard of penny stocks or are considering investing in them, here are some of the key things to think about.